NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 If the project targets .NET Framework 4.6.1, on the other hand, NuGet installs the assembly in the `net461` folder.

-If the project targets .NET framework 4.0 and earlier, NuGet installs the assembly in the root `lib` folder.
+If the project targets .NET framework 4.0 and earlier, NuGet throws appropriate error message for not finding the compatible assembly.

 ## Grouping assemblies by framework version